jmariscal-harana/drone-follows-drone/README.md

 Welcome to my new drone project!
 I want to get a Tello drone to follow another Tello drone autonomously.
 While the idea is simple, there are many avenues to explore!

 # Project structure
+I am mostly following the structure from https://github.com/microsoft/python-package-template/.

-There are three different elements that I will work on in parallel: object tracking, drone control, and real-time.
+There are three different elements that I will work on in parallel: **object tracking**, **drone control**, and **real-time**.

 ## Object tracking
 - Traditional methods